iv-org/documentation/docs/ipv6-rotation-simple.md

-# IPv6 rotation for avoiding YouTube blocking
+# Simple IPv6 rotation for avoid YouTube blocking (SLAAC)

 ## Requirements
 - A host with IPv6 support providing a ``/64`` IPv6 prefix.
 (If your server provider provides smaller prefix lengths such as ``/128`` it is not sufficient for rotation)